 In the second photo are: Keenan Loder, Mathilda Scott and Margaret Richards.

 In the third photo are attorneys (who acted as judges during Thursday's practice run) Raquel Babeu, Jay Warona and Sean Morton.

 Pictured in the group photo are: (front) Morgan Daignault, Sharon Springs; Margaret Richards, Ichabod Crane, Katie Gibson, Ichabod Crane and Kyle Hurysz, Maple Hill.
-(Back) Mathilda Scott, Cobleskill-Richmondville, Julian Schlemmer, Troy, Keenan Loder, Cobleskill-Richmondville, Alex Wilgocki, Mohonasen, Mutaz Ali, Troy, Daniel Sonthivongnorath, Scotia-Glenville and Gabrielle Agostino, Mohonasen.
+(Back) Mathilda Scott, Cobleskill-Richmondville, Julian Schlemmer, Troy, Keenan Loder, Cobleskill-Richmondville, Alex Wilgocki, Mohonasenasen, Mutaz Ali, Troy, Daniel Sonthivongnorath, Scotia-Glenville and Gabrielle Agostino, Mohonasenasen.